nitings/DeepLearningExercises/README.md

 # DeepLearningExercises
-This repository contains deep learning exercises i tried out.
+This repository contains deep learning exercises using python and keras.